Dr. Joshua Levine Breast Reconstruction Surgeon Welcome Text

 “Feels tight, like two glasses or two bowls pressed up against me.
 Numbness.”

-Breast Implants vs. Natural Breast Reconstruction Candidacy
+Implants vs. Natural Tissue

 Not all surgeons are able to provide advanced breast reconstruction techniques.
 Therefore they may recommend implants or flap procedures that require muscle sacrifice when in fact you may be a candidate for true, muscle-sparing natural tissue breast reconstruction.